 2. Ximenez-Fatio House, circa 1798

-This fine, three-story home and warehouse is built out of coquina, and it is a former boarding house.
+This fine, three-story home and warehouse are built out of coquina, and it is a former boarding house.
 Currently, it’s one of the best museums in St. Augustine where you can experience what life was like in the 1800s.

 Address: 20 Aviles Street, Saint Augustine, FL 32084